 This online calculator is needed to minimize the loss from the stock market.
 Many investors do not average after they buy the same stock many times.
 This calculator is needed to get the correct average cost per share when the buying price differs.

 How to use an average down calculator?

 Firstly, you should know the number of stocks you bought and the price per stock you brought.

-Then, please enter the input box as asked in the calculator and calculate it by clicking the calculate button.
+Then, enter the input box as the calculator asks and calculate it by clicking the calculate